How to Upgrade a Management Server to System Center 2012 - Operations Manager - Upgrading a Distributed Management Group

 Change the path to where the Operations Manager setup.exe file is located, and run the following command.

-Important The following commands assume that you specified the Local System account for the Data Access service (
+The following commands assume that you specified the Local System account for the Data Access service (/UseLocalSystemDASAccount).
+To specify a domain\user name for these accounts, you must provide the following parameters instead./DASAccountUser: <domain\username> /DASAccountPassword: <password>

 setup.exe /silent /upgrade /AcceptEndUserLicenseAgreement:1 /UseLocalSystemDASAccount /DataReaderUser:<domain\user> /DataReaderPassword:<password>